 In 2010, a straight co-worker shared that Reformation is a place where the doors are open to everyone.
 She kept saying, “All are welcome!”
 I’m still in the South, so I pinched myself, sarcastically thinking, “Sure, everyone is welcome.”

 Well, with my first step into the narthex, I was met by people who truly welcomed and accepted me into their church.
 They were different ages, races, genders and sexual orientations.
 But, I noticed how it really didn’t matter to the members of Reformation.
 Everyone is welcome!
 How could this be?
 Well, Reformation went through a “reformation” and became a Reconciling in Christ congregation in the Lutheran community.
 Reconciling in Christ is publicly welcoming and accepting of lesbian, gay, bisexual and transgender people.
 There are just over 800 Reconciling in Christ congregations, synods, colleges, seminaries and other Lutheran organizations in the nation.
 Reformation’s transformation into Reconciling in Christ (RIC) is the result of very open-minded, accepting straight Christians, who were led by the Holy Spirit to begin an awesome journey of welcoming and accepting all people to worship at and be a part of the ministry at Reformation.

 To me, this is the most important thing that sets Reformation apart from other churches.
 The members of Reformation are sharing a faith journey toward love and acceptance for all people everywhere!

-Come for worship this Sunday and experience a church filled with love and acceptance for all God's children - just the way you are.
+Come for worship this Sunday and experience an affirming, progressive church filled with love and acceptance for all God's children - just the way you are.

 1118 Union Street, Columbia, South Carolina 29201, United States